tubaulusoy/tubaulusoy/README.md

 - 👋 Hi, I’m @Tuba-Ulusoy
-- 👀 I’m interested in Optimization, SCM,and ML
+- 👀 I’m interested in Optimization,Healthcare,SCM,and ML
 - 🌱 I’m currently learning ML for optimization
 - 💞️ I’m looking to collaborate on ML for optimization
 - 📫 How to reach me tubaulusoy89@gmail.com